 The Performance Standards requires programs to have a parenting curriculum for parents.
 We use the Nurturing Parenting Curriculum with topics that include, but are not limited to, "Ages & Stages of Growth for Infants & Toddlers", "Communicating with Respect", "Building Self-Worth in Children", "Praising Children & Their Behavior", and "Alternatives to Spanking".
-The training was made available to all parents in two cluster sessions and the classes were called "Powerful Parents."
-With funding remaining from a literacy grant, we were able to provide a book and a literacy activity to go along with the book for each family attending at each class.
+The training was made available to all parents in three cluster sessions - one more than last year.
+The classes were called "Powerful Parents."
+We were able to provide a book and a literacy activity for each family attending at each class.
 Parents were very engaged in the classes and many parents formed a bond during the sessions.
-After graduation, parents received other literacy incentives provided through the grant.
-Plans are to extend the sessions next program year to more sites.
+Next year plans are to have virtual sessions.